freol35241/quta/_sources/content/installation.rst.txt

-.. quota-installation
+.. quta-installation

 Installation
 ===================

-`quota` is published as a `pure-python wheel on PyPi <https://pypi.org/project/quota/>`__ and can be easily installed as:
+`quta` is published as a `pure-python wheel on PyPi <https://pypi.org/project/quta/>`__ and can be easily installed as:

 .. code:: console

-    pip install quota
+    pip install quta

-The source of `quota` is available at https://github.com/freol35241/quota
+The source of `quta` is available at https://github.com/freol35241/quta